SashoVas/Finite-State-Automatons-Tool/README.md

     3((( 3 ))) -->|a,b,c,d| 2

 ```
 Start state is 0, and end state is 3.
-The automaton is minimized by the Brzozowski theorem. <br />
+The automaton is minimized by the Brzozowski theorem.
+### GetRegEx
 The regEx that will be returned by getRegEx() would be "(c+((a+b)+$)((a+b))*c)d" which is equal to "(a+b)*cd".
 (The symbol '$' is considered epsilon)